Bensha93/Improving-Business-Processes-FreakEats-Case-Study/README.md

-Here’s a revised version of the README that feels more like a real-world project:

----

 # Improving Business Processes: FreakEats Case Study

 This project focuses on analyzing, visualizing, and improving the operational workflow of **FreakEats**, an online food delivery platform.
 Using tools like Lucidchart, we’ll map out the existing process, identify pain points, and propose actionable improvements to enhance efficiency and user experience.